dilawar/moose-all-package/HOWTO.md

-This document describes the pipeline used to pack MOOSE.
+This document describes the pipeline for packing MOOSE using OpenBuildService/Launchpad.
+And how to build a standalone dmg file for macosx.

 # Whole pipeline